You are currently viewing A Nut-Free Twist on Buckeye Candy

 • 2 cups powdered sugar

-• 1-2 cups chocolate (almond bark, melting wafers) (may need more of less)
+• 1-2 cups chocolate (candy coating or melting wafers) (may need more of less)

 Instructions